mnieber/skandha/README.md

     }
 ```

-Note: we will see this particular data mapping again later, as the `selectionActsOnItems` function.
+Note: we will see this particular data mapping again later, as the `selectionActsOnItems` policy function.

 ### Details